 Pillar of the Community (3)

 You are a well-known and distinguished member of the local community, when there is need, people rally to help you.
 When resisting a Muscle Action, a Downtime meant to prevent you from acting as you would, you add your Morale Skill as members of your community rally to help.
-When you take a Labor action, you gain additional Labor equal to your Morale Skill as many hands make light work.
+When you take a Labor action in the province where you live, you gain additional Labor equal to your Morale Skill as many hands make light work.

 Living off the land has made you tough and strong, and your family has been doing it for centuries.
 Normally, when Downed, after 5 minutes a character will bleed out and die.
 Instead, after five minutes, you become Battered and may regain consciousness.
 Furthermore, when using your Downtime to perform a Gathering (Mining, Hunting, Farming and Forestry) or a Labor Downtime Action, your action is more effective, creating 2 Labor or performing an additional measure of Gathering work.

 SCUM PERKS AND FLAWS